federicomartini/federicomartini.github.io/_posts/2025-08-10-cut-the-noise.md

 date: 2025-08-10
 ---

-# Sometimes Progress Means *Not* Buying the 64GB Mac

 This week I finally made peace with something I’d been overthinking for months:
 No, I don’t need a Mac mini M4 Pro with 64GB of RAM.
 Even though that little voice in my head (and on every tech forum) kept saying, *“If you’re serious about AI, you need the best hardware money can buy.”*